Documentation Index

 Flag keys

 Every flag has a key that is unique within its project.
-When evaluating a flag from an SDK, the key is fully-qualified with the project key:
+When evaluating a flag from an SDK, the key is fully-qualified with the project key:charge-delivery-fee in the checkout project is referenced as:

 Flag types

 The flag type determines the shape of its value and how the SDK returns it.
-Set the type when creating the flag — it cannot be changed after creation without re-creating the flag.
+Set the type when creating the flag.
+It cannot be changed afterwards without re-creating the flag.| Type | SDK return type | Typical use cases |

 boolean | bool / boolean | Feature gates, kill switches, A/B experiments |